mimersql/MimerPy/doc/userguide.rst

 Executing queries with parameter markers should be done following a few rules.
 According to the `PEP 249`_ parameter markers should be a list of tuples.
-Mimer uses the ``qmark`` parameter style.
+Mimer SQL uses the ``qmark`` parameter style.
 This means parameter markers are of question mark style, e.g...WHERE name=?

 When executing to a single column, the rules can be bent a bit::